-Furthermore, the older respondents require higher prices for wheat, potatoes, and hay to till the land again and a lower net return from the CRP to keep the land in the program.
-The older respondents may have to reinvest in equipment to farm.
+land again and a lower net return from the CRP to keep the land in the program.
+Older respondents may have to reinvest in equipment to farm.
 If reinvestment is required, they could require much higher prices for their products to make a profit comparable to the net return they receive from the CRP.